 In Europe, officials reminded Musk about a new law, the Digital Services Act, that will force tech companies to step up policing of their online platforms.

 “Be it cars or social media, any company operating in Europe needs to comply with our rules – regardless of their shareholding,” tweeted Thierry Breton, the European Union commissioner in charge of the bloc’s internal market.
 “Mr. Musk knows this well.
 He is familiar with European rules on automotive, and will quickly adapt to the Digital Services Act.”

-Musk’s takeover is not yet a done deal and still awaits stockholder approval.
-Twitter previously scheduled its annual shareholders meeting for May 25, but a vote on the takeover is not yet on the agenda.
-Typically, a majority of shareholders must approval an acquisition for it to be completed.
+Musk’s takeover is not yet a done deal and still awaits the approval of a majority of Twitter’s stockholders.
+Twitter previously scheduled its annual shareholders meeting for May 25, but a regulatory filing Tuesday said the company will be convening a special meeting “as promptly as reasonably practicable.”

-It will take six-to-eight months for the purchase to go through, and while there are likely to be some bumps along the way, there don’t appear to be serious enough obstacles to stop the deal, according to Charles Elson, director of the Weinberg Center for Corporate Governance at the University of Delaware, sees as serious enough to stop the deal.
+While there are likely to be some bumps along the way, there don’t appear to be serious enough obstacles to stop the deal, according to Charles Elson, director of the Weinberg Center for Corporate Governance at the University of Delaware.

 Normally when companies go private, dissenting shareholders are forcibly cashed out.
 Some could challenge the stock price in court, contending that Musk should pay more, but that probably won’t hold up the sale, Elson said.

 It’s likely that Musk would dissolve the current board and replace it with a new one that would agree with his management direction.
 And once Twitter is private, Musk will face fewer gripes from shareholders that often bring lawsuits, Elson said.
 Private companies also don’t face as much scrutiny from the Securities and Exchange Commission, which has been a finger in Musk’s eye for years, often because of statements he’s made on Twitter.